3.3 Venndir Labels

 max_items

 then items are hidden, and the count labels may be displayed in their place. - Set names may be displayed inside, together with item labels, however no effort is made to prevent overlapping labels.
-The general recommendation is to place set names outside, or to adjust the Set labels placement as described in Nudge a Venn Label.
+Set labels can be manually nudged, see Nudge a Venn Label.